 Funnels.
 The 2018 way to effectively market online!

-Marketing funnels can include but not limited to social media, emails newsletters, landing pages, and webinars.
+Marketing funnels can include but are not limited to social media, email newsletters, landing pages, and webinars.
 Your online store should have different sales funnels, each asset can be automated and/or used to convert high levels of traffic to your website.

 Lesson 2: Create a Bulletproof Retail Marketing Strategy that Works

 No seriously!
-With my wife, my son (i.e. he’s only 2-month old lol) with my team and myself, I’m BIG on strategy.
-Marketing is easy, it’s the strategy that’s tough.
+With my wife, my son (i.e. he’s only 2-month old) with my team and myself, I’m BIG on strategy.
+Marketing is easy.
+It’s the strategy that’s tough.
 To create a marketing strategy that works you must first identify a couple of key elements.